 Part of a seizure of 71 animals from a hoarding situation by the SPCA, Jillybean was never a happy goat.
 We received her and slowly introduced her into the goat and sheep herd but she never made a friend, never shared her house and spent a lot of her time taking out her frustration on any solid object with her horns.
 Slowly, she got more used to the routine, but still wasn't happy until we received an old goat named Nick.
 Now, the two are a pair who wander around together during the day and sleep together at night.

-We rescued our first male dairy calf Desi at a week old, destined to be a veal calf and never touch or meet another animal until he would go to slaughter.
+We welcomed our first male calf Desi at a week old.
 We learned a lot in a short time about bottle feeding and how to properly care for a bull, but it was the start of such a love affair.
 Desi had the most amazing personality and loved human contact.
 Baby, our donkey fell in love with him over the stall door, just as quickly as we did.
-We rescued Lucy, our pink pig, also from slaughter, a week later and the two instantaneously bonded and became best friends.
+We got Lucy, our pink pig a week later and the two instantaneously bonded and became best friends.
 It was amazing to observe how gentle the big calf was with the tiny piglet!
-When Desi was a year old we rescued another two male dairy calves, Sparky and Scooter, also from slaughter, to join Desi, who has become a proud uncle to them.
+When Desi was a year old we welcomed two calves, Sparky and Scooter to join Desi, who has become a proud uncle to them.

 Our 3 bulls have been professionally castrated under full anesthetic by a veterinarian and are now steers, at the same time when they were under anesthetic for their castrating procedure, they were also surgically disbudded to prevent them from growing horns for the safety of all our other family members at the Happy Herd.

 One week old and a huge personality!
-She immediately became best friends with Desi, a 2 week old Jersey male who was destined for a veal crate and death by 3 months.
+She immediately became best friends with Desi, a 2 week old Jersey male.
 Lucy is now around 250 lbs of pure delight!
 Smart and always on the search for belly rubs!